Miksuu/a2waspwarfare/Guides/CommanderGuide/a2WarfareCommanderGuide.md

 ## UAV
 Enables the deployment and use of Unmanned Aerial Vehicles for reconnaissance and support missions.

+- Currently BLUFOR uav is very useful when there are not a lot of anti air around, since it gets hellfires.
+- OPFOR uav, not so much.

 # Money Management
 ## Resource Allocation
-Balance spending between immediate needs (repairs, defenses) and long-term investments (upgrades, additional HQs).
+- artillery
+- at soldiers
+- air
+- defences

+## Sharing for the team
+- This is useful since as commander you get more money.
+- Be sure to check the menu to make sure that your teammates have enough money to buy units they need {insert image here}

+[Maybe remove this section, since it's not really needed if you keep spending you are most likely to gain advantage]
 ## Saving for Critical Moments
 Keep a reserve of resources to react to unexpected threats or capitalize on enemy weaknesses.

 # Situational Awareness
 ## Using Spotters
-Deploy spotters to gather intel on enemy movements and positions.
+- Deploy spotters to gather intel on enemy movements and positions.
 ## Adapting Tactics
-Adjust your strategies based on the information provided by spotters to outmaneuver and outthink the enemy.
+- Adjust your strategies based on the information provided by spotters to outmaneuver and outthink the enemy.

+## Using helicopter/plane radar
+- spotting possible HQ lift {insert image here}

 # Dealing with Team Losing Motivation
 ## Boost Morale
 Encourage and communicate positively with your team to keep spirits high.
 ## Efficient Resource Use
-Make the most of scarce resources by prioritizing critical repairs and upgrades.
+Make the most of scarce resources.
 ## Comeback Strategies
 Focus on defensive plays and capitalize on enemy mistakes to turn the tide.
+- turtle a bit, if you fall back and for example build in a city, the enemy might get bored if you defend well against their attacks
+- Although be careful, they might send you an ICBM to crush your dreams of winning the game.
+More on that in the [Nuclear Warfare section]

 # Common Base Positions
+## High Ground
+Provides a tactical advantage with increased visibility and defense.

 ## Central Locations
 Ideal for quick reinforcement and support.
+- Insert positions for Chernarus and taki here with {images}

 ## Flanking Positions
 Useful for attacking the enemy from unexpected angles.
-## High Ground
-Provides a tactical advantage with increased visibility and defense.

 # Choosing Base Positions
 ## Based on Situation
 Evaluate the current battlefield dynamics and choose positions that maximize your strategic advantages.
 ## Resource Proximity
 Ensure bases are near resources to streamline your supply chain.
+- supply mission, cc placement

 # Tactics
-## Flanking with HQ
-Move your HQ to flank enemy positions and create new fronts.
-## Lifting to Build a Counterbase
+# Build a Counterbase
 Relocate your HQ to quickly set up a counterbase in response to enemy movements.

+- counterbase examples
+- What happens when it becomes a counterbase war?

 ## Airbases
 Utilize airbases for rapid deployment and air superiority.
+- It might be a good idea to have one air base in the end game
+- Since you can build three bases, but factories are limited at two.
+- Not all bases need aircraft factory, however service point on all of them is a good thing to have in the endgame
+- Not all airbases need to be on the actual runways, you can place them anywhere you want.
+- make an {image} of the airbase placement, roads, etc. where light aircraft can take off from

 # Strategy
 ## Evaluating Position